Svalorzen/AI-Toolbox/README.md

 to many problems, while keeping code readable.

 Current development includes MDPs and related algorithms.
-This toolbox has been partially developed using code from the Matlab MDPToolbox, which you can find [here](http://www7.inra.fr/mia/T/MDPtoolbox/).
+This toolbox has been developed taking inspiration from the Matlab MDPToolbox, which you can find [here](http://www7.inra.fr/mia/T/MDPtoolbox/).

 Build Instructions